 This powerful gaming PC does not face any challenges when it comes to running any games.
 Bragging an A320 Motherboard and AMD Ryzen 5 2600 processor, the SkyTech Blaze II is already set with the good base of a powerful gaming PC.

-The Ryzen 5 2600 is one of the best CPUs around today.
+The Ryzen 5 2600 is a decent CPU but its not the best on this list.
 What is good about the 2600 is how easy overclocking is.
 You are only limited to the abilities of your GPU, unlike other options such as the Intel Core-i5 or i7.
 The SkyTech Blaze II is also paired with an NVIDIA GeForce GTX 1660 GPU with 6BG of RAM.

 You can easily upgrade the storage though if you wish.
 It is just completely dependent on whether or not you’re willing to spend the extra money.
 There are other aspects that support the power of the SkyTech Blaze II including the Windows 10 OS that is famous for only aiding your gaming experience.